-Can I claim compensation if my employer has gone bust?
+Can I claim injury compensation if my employer went bust?

 Claiming accident at work compensation from an employer is complicated enough, but what can you do if your ex employer is no longer in business?

 An accident in the workplace can leave long lasting mental and physical scars.
 The accident may have left you temporarily or permanently unable to work, may have affected the way you work or could leave you with psychological trauma.

 In order to make a work injury claim, you must first notify your employer who will in turn notify their insurer.
 The insurer will then begin to process the claim.
 This should be done as soon as possible.